-A biological macroinvertebrate survey was performed on four occasions during the 2016-2017 monitoring year.
+A biological macroinvertebrate survey was performed on four occasions during the 2017-2018 monitoring year by the third party consultant Stark Environmental.
 In addition, two electric fish netting surveys were also carried out.
 These were undertaken in the Kapuni Stream and associated tributaries at established monitoring locations.
+The Council reviews the reports formulated by Stark Environmental, the review is provided within this report and is also appended.

-2 Results
+2 Results - Water